 Credibility is everything in this business.
 Whenever we buy a house, we put up a huge 8-foot by 2 1/2-foot banner with our logo, company name, and our faces.
 We take pictures and videos either of just the house with the banner or of us next to the banner with our call to action.
 We then place this on our number one-ranking website.
 We get more leads than we can handle and all for free.
 This works so well there’s no need for any paid advertising, but using the pictures or video for Facebook ads also works great.

 42. Craft a Personalized Message for Your Buyers

 I have found the best results come from a personal message in my own voice.
 When you write your message, remember the following points:

 - Make your message short and sweet.
-In our fast-paced world, people rarely read all their email; unsolicited mail often hits the trash can; if you want your message to be heard, do it quickly
+In our fast-paced world, people rarely read all their email, and unsolicited mail often hits the trash can.
+If you want your message to be heard, make it short.

 The perfect real estate marketing ideas depend on your market, firm, and preferred lead management tools.
-Maximizing your web presence, sharing videos, and creating SEO-optimized content are effective tools for marketing your agency.
-Developing a marketing strategy also lets you streamline lead generation and client outreach so you can focus on selling houses.
-Be sure to use the tips above to make the most of your marketing efforts.
+However, maximizing your web presence, sharing videos, and creating SEO-optimized content are generally effective tools for marketing your agency.
+For more ideas, be sure to use the tips above to make the most of your marketing efforts.